15 ways to become happier

 Choose what makes you feel happier

-The more pleasant and happy moments you let in your life, the better your general state is.
-That is why it is very important to imbue your routine with many happy occasions that increase the level of stress resistance and help you overcome everyday life difficulties.
-A definite list of “happy things” is peculiar to every person, and it doesn’t matter what exactly yours includes.
-What really matters is not to forget to make these small choices every day – in the family circle, hobbies, at work, etc.
+The more pleasant and happy moments you bring into your life, the better your general condition will be.
+This is why it is very important to fill your routine with many happy events that increase your level of stress resistance and help you overcome everyday life difficulties.
+A certain list of “happy things” is peculiar to every person, and no matter what exactly is included in yours, maybe even a slavic lovely girl’s.
+What’s really important is remembering to make these little choices every day – with your family, hobbies, work, etc.

 Avoid negative-based activities

 It turns out that snarky people do not feel better after attacking others.
 Moreover, they often evaluate themselves as miserable.
 Obviously, here we are talking about causative relations: if a person needs to humiliate others, presumably some cruel emotions are eating away at their soul.
 It may be a difficult life situation or a character trait, but a snark seems to bring no relief.
 That is why if you have such a need, it is better to eradicate it.